vanzasetia/personal-website/src/blogs/one-step.md

 > A thousand-mile journey begins with a step.

+Can you make it shorter?

-But I do not want to talk about the length of the proverb.
-I want to share my interpretation of it.
+Anyway, I want to share my interpretation of it.

 The message of the proverb is telling people that they need to start doing something to achieve their goals.
 Now, what do they need to start doing?
 The answer is not obvious.
 But I know the answer.